-MSCI will postpone the implementation of index review changes for the IMI constituents when the affected securities are suspended on the day prior to the effective implementation date of the Index Review.
+MSCI will postpone the implementation of Index Review changes for IMI constituents, as well as Micro Cap constituents, when the affected securities are suspended on the day prior to the effective implementation date of the Index Review.
 The postponed index review changes will be implemented two days after the securities resume trading.